National Compensation Survey: Occupational Earnings in the Middle Atlantic Census Division, July 2010

 The data in this report are estimates from a scientifically selected probability sample and thus are subject to sampling error.
 The relative standard error (RSE) is the standard error divided by the estimate.
 For more information on data reliability see page 9 of the BLS Handbook of Methods, chapter 8, “National Compensation Measures,” on the Internet at www.bls.gov/opub/hom/pdf/homch8.pdf.

 The NCS program collects data in metropolitan and micropolitan areas defined by the U.S. Office of Management and Budget (OMB) and a sample of counties located outside those defined areas.
 See www.census.gov/programs-surveys/metro-micro.html for a list of current and historical OMB definitions.

 This appendix lists the 227 geographic areas surveyed in the National Compensation Survey.
 Data from areas within New Jersey, New York, and Pennsylvania were used to compile the estimates for the Middle Atlantic Census Division.
-An asterisk (*) denotes metropolitan areas that include counties in States within different Census divisions.
+An asterisk (*) denotes metropolitan areas that cross Census divisions.
 For these metropolitan areas, data are divided by county among the respective States and contribute to the estimates of the appropriate Census division.